mikeogezi/blockstack-nyoos/README.md

 # Nyoos
-### Nyoos is a decentralized and highly encrypted messaging service
+### Nyoos is a decentralized news aggregator built on the Blockstack platform.